jlaska/CloudForms.Auto/README.md

 7. Monitor log: `tail -f cloudforms_test.log`.

 ## Requirements
-These tests assume a fresh install of the product(s) that are accessible from the machine running the tests.
+The end-to-end test run assumes a fresh default install of the product(s) that are accessible from the machine running the tests.
+Aeolus tests assume a configserver is running and credentials are included in `data/private_data.ini`.

 ## Executing Tests
 There are two ways to run Selenium tests.